fred-mba/alx-higher_level_programming/0x06-python-classes/README.md

 ```

 8. **What is self**
-* Allows an object to refer to itself just as 'my'.
+* Allows an object to refer to itself just as "my".
 Used to access variables and methods within the instance.

 9. **What is a method**
 * These are special functions defined within a class which controls the access to the data protected by a shell.